Joel-Meizer/CSIT318-Group-Project/README.md

 ![Docker Container](docker-desktop.png "Docker Container")

 ## Start up all Microservices in the following order:
-> **Note**
+> [!IMPORTANT]
-If you are unable to click "Start Application" for each one of these services, you may need to run ```mvn spring-boot:run``` within the directory of each service in a separate terminal
+> If you are unable to click "Start Application" for each one of these services, you may need to run ```mvn spring-boot:run``` within the directory of each service in a separate terminal
 1. Resource Service
 2. Accounts Service
 3. Order Service